centrifugal/centrifuge/README.md

 Library highlights:

-* Fast and optimized for low-latency communication with thousands of client connections
+* Fast and optimized for low-latency communication with thousands of client connections.
+See [benchmark](https://centrifugal.github.io/centrifugo/misc/benchmark/)
 * WebSocket with JSON or binary Protobuf protocol
 * SockJS polyfill library support for browsers where WebSocket not available (JSON only)
 * Built-in horizontal scalability with Redis PUB/SUB, Redis sharding, Sentinel for HA